Geometric filling curves on punctured surfaces: Quantitative density on surface

-\end{thmA} \begin{proof} On $\mathbb{H}$, there is a fundamental polygon $F$ whose boundary consists $4g+2n$ paired geodesic segments (or rays) which, when glued in pairs, turn the polygon into $X$.
+\end{thm} \begin{proof} On $\mathbb{H}$, there is a fundamental polygon $F$ whose boundary consists of $4g+2n$ paired geodesic segments (or rays) which, when glued in pairs, turn the polygon into $X$.
 This polygon has $n$ ideal vertices and $4g+n$ ordinary vertices.
+See Figure \ref{g=1} for an example.

 \end{minipage} \end{center} Since $X^{2}\subset X^{\xi} \subset X$, there is a fundamental polygon of $X^{\xi}$ in $F$, say $F^{\xi}$, and a fundamental polygon of $X^2$ in $F^{\xi}$, say $F^2$.
 We note that the boundary of $F^2$ consists of $n$ horocyclic segments of length $2$ and $4g+2n$ geodesic segments.
-By replacing each horocyclic segment by a geodesic segment of length $2\arcsinh1$ with the same endpoints, we obtain the convex hull of $F^2$, denoted by $CH(F^2)$.
+By replacing each horocyclic segment with a geodesic segment of length $2\arcsinh1$ with the same endpoints, we obtain the convex hull of $F^2$, denoted by $CH(F^2)$.
 We denote by $P_X$ the perimeter of $CH(F^2)$, and note that this value depends only on $X$.
 On an edge of $CH(F^2)$, we choose the first point at a vertex, then choose the next points such that the segment on the boundary connecting two consecutive points is of length $\varepsilon$.
-If the length of the segment connecting the last point and the remaining vertex of the same edge is less than $\varepsilon$, that vertex will be chose as the first point of the next edge, we then continue the choosing process.
+If the length of the segment connecting the last point and the remaining vertex of the same edge is less than $\varepsilon$, that vertex will be chosen as the first point of the next edge, we then continue the choosing process.
 Eventually, we have chosen at most